-To embrace the principle of 18 Minutes, one should consider four basic steps.
+To embrace the principle of 18 Minutes, you should consider four basic steps.

 1) Pause – Hover Above Your World

-First, one should “slow the spin” and take a step back, freeing oneself from limiting beliefs, habits, feelings and activities.
-A brief pause allows one to re-orientate one’s direction in life, recharge and rest to fuel one’s mind and body, and to see the world as it is while coming to terms with who one truly is.
-It also allows one to tap deeply into resources that may have been forgotten, and to be open to the extraordinary potential of one’s true being.
+A brief pause allows you to re-orientate your direction in life, recharge and rest to fuel your mind and body, and to see the world as it is while coming to terms with who you truly are.
+It also allows you to tap deeply into resources that may have been forgotten, and to be open to the extraordinary potential of your true being.

-2) What is this Year About? – Finding Your Focus
+2) What Is This Year About? – Find Your Focus

-This next phase involves four key elements to narrow one’s focus for the year ahead, namely:
+This next phase involves four key elements to narrow your focus for the year ahead, namely:

 a) Leverage your strengths – Play the game that is perfectly suited to your strengths.
 A classic example is how David beat Goliath by tapping on his speed, ability and aim to kill the 8 foot warrior using stones in a slingshot.